 DEPRIVATION OF LIBERTY SAFEGUARDS

 Deprivation of Liberty Safeguards (DoLS) provide legal protection for vulnerable people in a hospital or care home who may be being cared for in a way which deprives them of their liberty in order to protect them from harm.
 These safeguards were introduced by government legislation in 2007 as part of the Mental Health Act.
 They are an amendment to the Mental Capacity Act 2005.
-If you want to know more about this legislation and the Codes of Practice which explain how the law is to be implemented, they are available on the Welsh Government website.
+If you want to know more about this legislation and the Codes of Practice which explain how the law is to be implemented, they are available on the NHS Wales website (PDF).

-The safeguards are intended to protect the rights of people who lack the ability or capacity to make decisions about the care or treatment they need; perhaps because of a condition like dementia, a mental health problem, profound learning disability or brain injury.
+The safeguards are intended to protect the rights of people who lack the ability or capacity to make decisions about the care, treatment and accommodation they need; perhaps because of a condition like dementia, a mental health problem, profound learning disability or brain injury.

 Who do the Safeguards apply to?

 The Safeguards apply to people who: